September 2016 Newsletter ATP

 Panasonic Lumix GH5

-As you may be aware, I am a big fan of the Panasonic GH4…mainly for video although it also produces pretty good stills.
+As you may be aware, I am a big fan of the Panasonic GH4.
+Mainly for video although it also produces pretty good stills.
 When coupled with a Metabones Speedbooster, Canon L lenses and an Atomos Ninja Flame external monitor/recorder, the 4K video files from this set up are incredible.
-The 10-bit, Pro Res HQ 4:2:2 4K video is broadcast quality.
+The 10-bit, Pro Res HQ 4:2:2 4K video is just about broadcast quality.